House to house, Greece searches for missing in wildfire aftermath

-MATI, Greece (Reuters) - In a scorched and blackened pine forest, Dionysis Tsiroglou and his team of volunteer rescuers are searching homes ravaged by Greece’s deadliest wildfire, looking for the missing.
+MATI, Greece, July 25 (Reuters) - In a scorched and blackened pine forest, Dionysis Tsiroglou and his team of volunteer rescuers are searching homes ravaged by Greece’s deadliest wildfire, looking for the missing.

 “Their relatives are asking us to move mountains - ‘I want my aunt, I want my uncle, my son, my daughter, my father, my mother’,” he said.